-- (i) The members of the Initial Period Review Panel when it is to consider any re-appointment of a Tutor other than the Senior Tutor in accordance with Bylaw IV.32(c) shall be the Senior Tutor and four other members of the Governing Body of whom at least one shall have served as a Tutor (other than as Senior Tutor). - (ii) The members of the Initial Period Review Panel when it is to consider the re-appointment of any permanent College Officer other than a Tutor or Lecturer (but including the Senior Tutor) shall be the Sub-Warden and the members of the Governing Body who were members of the panel which made the original appointment.
-In the event that no or only one person who was a member of the original appointment panel remains a member of the Governing Body at the time when re-appointment falls to be considered the Governing Body shall appoint the members of the Initial Period Review Panel on the nomination of the Fellowship and Appointments Committee. - (iii) The Initial Period Review Panel shall have power: - (a) to co-opt additional members from among the members of the Governing Body; - (b) to consult such persons as it thinks fit. - (b) The Senior Tutor shall chair the Initial Period Review Panel when it meets to consider the re-appointment of a Tutor and shall also be its Convenor.
-In all other cases the person who chaired the original appointment panel shall chair the Initial Period Review Panel and shall also be its Convenor but if that person has ceased to be a member of the Governing Body or is otherwise unable to act the Governing Body shall appoint in substitution one of the members of the Panel.
+- (i) Subject to paragraph (iv) below, the members of the Initial Period Review Panel when it is to consider any re-appointment of a Tutor other than the Senior Tutor in accordance with Bylaw IV.32(c) shall be the Senior Tutor and four other members of the Governing Body of whom at least one shall have served as a Tutor (other than as Senior Tutor). - (ii) - (a) The members of the Initial Period Review Panel when it is to consider the re-appointment of any permanent College Officer other than a Tutor or Lecturer (but including the Senior Tutor) shall be the Sub-Warden and the members of the Governing Body who were members of the panel which made the original appointment. - (b) Subject to paragraph (iv) below, in the event that any member of the original appointment panel is no longer a member of the Governing Body or is otherwise unavailable at the time when reappointment falls to be considered the Governing Body shall appoint members of the Governing Body to replace them. - (iii) The Initial Period Review Panel shall have power: - (a) Subject to paragraph (iv) below, to co-opt additional members from among the members of the Governing Body; - (b) to consult such persons as it thinks fit. - (iv) No one who is still in their probationary period of appointment is eligible to serve on the Initial Period Review Panel. - (b) The Senior Tutor shall chair the Initial Period Review Panel when it meets to consider the re-appointment of a Tutor and shall also be its Convenor.
+In all other cases the person who chaired the original appointment panel shall chair the Initial Period Review Panel and shall also be its Convenor but if that person has ceased to be a member of the Governing Body or is otherwise unable to act the Governing Body on the recommendation of the Fellowship and

-- (i) Subject to Bylaw VII.42(c)(ii), it shall be the duty of the Initial Period Review Panel to consider re-appointments in accordance with the procedure provided in Bylaw IV.32(c) and to make recommendations to the Warden or to the Governing Body as the case may be. - (ii) When the Initial Period Review Panel is to consider the re-appointment of any permanent College Officer other than a Tutor or Lecturer (but including the Senior Tutor) - (a) references in Bylaw IV.32(c) to "Tutor" shall be understood as references to the College Officer whose re-appointment is being considered; and
+Appointments Committee shall appoint in substitution one of the members of the Panel.

-(b) the report submitted by the College Officer under Bylaw IV.32(c)(ii) shall address the activities undertaken by the College Officer during the probationary period in fulfilling their contractual duties.
+- (i) Subject to Bylaw VII.42(c)(ii), it shall be the duty of the Initial Period Review Panel to consider re-appointments in accordance with the procedure provided in Bylaw IV.32(c) and to make recommendations to the Warden or to the Governing Body as the case may be. - (ii) When the Initial Period Review Panel is to consider the re-appointment of any permanent College Officer other than a Tutor or Lecturer (but including the Senior Tutor) - (a) references in Bylaw IV.32(c) to "Tutor" shall be understood as references to the College Officer whose re-appointment is being considered; and - (b) the report submitted by the College Officer under Bylaw IV.32(c)(ii) shall address the activities undertaken by the College Officer during the probationary period in fulfilling their contractual duties.